hkhc/jarbird.github.io/docs/reference/pub.md

 sidebar_position: 6
 ---

-In terms of Jarbird plugin, "pub" refers to a unit of publication.
-It usually means publishing a JAR artifact together with related items like source code archive, javadoc archive, POM file, and their signatures.
+In terms of the Jarbird plugin, "pub" refers to a unit of publication.
+It usually means publishing a JAR artefact together with related items like source code archive, javadoc archive, POM file, and their signatures.
 For Gradle plugin publishing, a pub also involves publishing a pseudo component that contains the plugin ID.

-A pub also describes the remote reposioties it targets.
-One pub may be published to multiple, heterogenous types of remote repositories.
+A pub also describes the remote repositories it targets.
+One pub maybe published to one or multiple, heterogenous types of remote repositories.

 In build script, we declare a pub in the `jarbird` block: